 However, results in a study conducted in 2019 involving ALS patients being treated with a combination of CBD and THC have been encouraging.
 ALS patients were given a combined CBD and THC in different doses, depending on the patients’ requirements and preferences.
 The treatment’s overall outcome was positive, with patients reporting high satisfaction.
 The result indicates that THC and CBD may be a critical addition to the range of treatments used to lessen ALS’s debilitating symptoms, like spasticity.

 Of course, more thorough studies are still needed.
 An in-depth comparison between CBD and other medications for treating spasticity and other ALS symptoms is also required.

 A team of researchers from the University of London conducted a study in 2020 that showed that CBD helps to improve blood flow to the part of the brain that controls learning and memory, called the hippocampus.
 The study also found that the cannabinoid can increase blood flow to the brain’s frontal lobe, which is responsible for decision-making.

 These findings, according to the team, could benefit people who suffer from conditions affecting memory, such as post-traumatic stress disorder (PTSD) or Alzheimer’s disease.
-The team also found evidence that CBD may improve memory function, as well as help lessen symptoms of anxiety and psychosis.
+The team also found evidence of CBD effects on the brain that may improve memory function as well as reduce symptoms of anxiety and psychosis.

 Keep in mind that CBD doses may differ from one person to another, and if you decide to try it, make sure to purchase only from legitimate sellers.
 Additionally, consult your health professional first to ensure that it won’t interfere with whatever medicine you’re taking.